Christine Goodwin (activist): Discrimination and transition

 In addition, she avoided revealing or presenting her birth certificate in any capacity due to the fear of harassment over her transgender identity and avoid what happened with her National Insurance number.
 This fear of presenting her birth certificate resulted in her feeling unable to report to the police that she had £200 stolen from her.
 Also, she was not able to obtain her winter fuel allowance, provided in the UK for heating and decreasing energy costs, for the same guarding of her birth certificate.
 Without having a usable birth certificate, Goodwin couldn't take out any loans, further limiting her rights and freedom.
 She continued to pay the higher motor insurance cost that is standard for men.
 Goodwin was also unable to obtain a pension at the age of 60.
 In the United Kingdom, men previously got their pensions at 65 while women would get theirs at 60.
-Goodwin was denied her pension at the age of 60 because her birth certificate still labeled her as a man, and therefore she was still a man in the government's view.
+Goodwin was denied her pension at the age of 60 because her birth certificate still labelled her as a man, and therefore she was still a man in the government's view.
 Not being able to present her birth certificate and not getting one with her affirmed gender on it continued to pose problems for Goodwin.

 Christine Goodwin had been given some assistance by the government but it did not prove to do much good as they still were reluctant to give her acknowledgement of her gender.
 The Department of Social Security allowed her to pay direct National Insurance contributions, which can qualify citizens for certain benefits and provide a pension.
 This made it so her employer would not know her legal gender was male, due to the fact that employers automatically give National Insurance contributions for all men.
 Her files were also marked "sensitive" which required higher clearance to access them but also made it so that she would have to make special appointments anytime she wished to do anything involving it.
 Despite this help she would continue to receive letters addressed to her name that she was given at birth and was still identified as a male by the Department of Social Security.